-After breakfast, you will visit National Museum of Iran, where you can see fabulous historical items from 5000 BC to the advent of Islam in Iran which shows brief history of our Land.
+After breakfast, you will visit National Museum of Iran, where you can see fabulous historical items from 5000 BC to the advent of Islam in Iran which shows the brief history of our Land.

 Then visit the Treasury of National Jewels inside the Central Bank of Tehran.
-Here is the most dazzling collection of gemstones and jewelry known in the world.
+Here is the most dazzling collection of gemstones and jewellery known in the world.
 The Crown Jewels of Iran have been little more than a legend in the past.
 The day ends with another World Heritage Site, the

-The day ends with another World Heritage Site, the Golestan Palace complex (Ethnographical Museum, Shams-ol-Emareh edifice, Marmare Throne and Mirror Hall) that built during the Qajar Dynasty that rose to power in the late 1700’s, this fabulous walled complex is centered on a landscaped garden with tranquil pools.
+The day ends with another World Heritage Site, the Golestan Palace complex (Ethnographical Museum, Shams-ol-Emareh edifice, Marmare Throne and Mirror Hall) that built during the Qajar Dynasty that rose to power in the late 1700’s, this fabulous walled complex is centred on a landscaped garden with tranquil pools.

 DAY 3: Tehran – Kashan 2 h 42 min (244 km)